Skip to content

 The best inks are made with pigments.
 A pigment is a kind of dust from natural rocks.
 And rocks do not fear the chemical reaction, so color is made to last forever.

-Inkjet Paper and Photography
+Ink-jet Paper and Photography

 There are a lot of brands of paper (Ilford, Hahnemühle, Kodak, Fuji, Canon, and many more).
 They all offer different kinds of paper: glossy, matted, satin and pearl paper.
 The paper affects the colors’ aspect (whiter or more yellow/blue), and the contrast (the deepness of the dark).
-But, let says that in most cases, changes due to the brand will be so minor that can’t really notice.
+But, let’s say that in most cases, changes due to the brand will be so minor that we can’t really notice.
 That’s why I do not choose a paper based on the brand, but more on the texture of the paper.

 The texture of the paper will also affect the way you feel the image.